 According to the research team, this is the first time an RNA molecule of this kind has been shown to act as a powerful tumor suppressor.
 K-ras mutation is an essential step in the development of nearly all human cancers.
 Understanding how the two molecules block the ability of K-Ras to be activated may open new doors to blocking its function in cancer.

-Precision Oncology Program goes nationwide—A pilot that began in 2015 in VA's New England Healthcare System is now rolled out across all VA facilities that treat patients with advanced cancers.
-POP's goal is to double the survival of patients with advanced non-small cell lung cancer.
+National Precision Oncology Program launched—A pilot that began in 2015 in VA's New England Healthcare System is now rolled out across all VA facilities that treat patients with advanced cancers and is known as the National Precision Oncology Program.
+NPOP's goal is to double the survival of patients with advanced non-small cell lung cancer.

 Under the program, when Veterans are diagnosed with non-small cell lung cancer, VA physicians take a specimen of their tumor and send it to qualified laboratories for targeted genomic sequencing, a process that determines the DNA sequence of genes that are considered important in lung cancer.